OML-NPA/Open-Machine-Learning-Software/README.md

 ### Setting up
 Download binaries: Windows (not implemented), Mac (not implemented), Linux (not implemented)

-Software can also be run in Julia environment by cloning the repository, installing packages mentioned in packagesjl and then executing main.jl.
+Software can also be run in Julia environment by cloning the repository, installing packages mentioned in packages.jl and then executing main.jl.

 ### Features
 We use Flux.jl neural network library.
 Currently it is possible to: